geohackweek/datasharing/_episodes/00-docker-tutorial.md

 ```bash
 root:/#  jupyter notebook --notebook-dir=/opt/notebooks --ip='*' --port=8888 --no-browser
 ```
 The '--notebook-dir' flag specifies the folder in the container where the jupyter notebooks are saved.
 The '--ip' flag specifies that the port is open for all ip addresses.
 The '--port' specifies the port for the browser to find the jupyter notebooks.
-The port must match the '-p 8888:8888' flag in the ```docker run``` command.
+The port '8888' must match the ports in the '-p 8888:8888' flag in the ```docker run``` command.

 View the jupyter notebooks by opening an internet browser on your local filesystem and entering the address as http://localhost:8888